joakimunge/deno-local-ip/README.md

 Tiny module for Deno to get local network interface address.

-_Does not currently work on windows_
+_Does work on windows, linux and macOS!_

 ## Usage